SamStudio8/samstudio8.github.io.off/_posts/2015-05-18-playing-phylogenetic-hide-seek.md

 **†** Parentheses indicate the entry was *unranked* by UniProtKB and a rank was interpreted from another source
 **‡** There are no references for these classifications, I've just tried to make sense of where the most likely supergroup for each taxonomic entry lies

+The reasoning for such a wide range of entries is lost on me but I suspect it boils down to needing to interface between multiple pre-existing databases that held their own taxonomy as well as attempting to keep up with multiple recent re-organisations of higher taxonomic structures.
+Thus several entries of "lower" rank such as Class, Order and even Family insulate changes of where such Classes, Orders and Families sit in the greater scheme of Phylas and Kingdom.

+## So, what are protozoa?
+I think it may be safe to conclude that the **protozoa** (or **protozoans**) consist of an incredibly diverse group of various micro-organisms and thus use of either term is potentially ambiguous.
+There appears to be wide ranging evidence existing to support phylogenetic separation of protozoans in to groups (with whatever taxonomic rank one wishes to use) exhibiting different evolutionary variation in their genomes.

+I guess my error was wanting to extract the idea of protozoa by their phenotype in a world where we now tend to organise life by genotype.

+I need to narrow down my own defintion of what we're looking for by researching what organisms are likely to actually appear in the dataset I am currently investigating.

+For example **Ciliates** (**Ciliophora**) and **Flagellates**, unicellular

 * * *

 # tl;dr